 “What is it?”

 “I had the UN provide a dossier on the person who was assigned Tibble’s ID.”

 The president reached for his cell and brought up the message from Buckminster.
 He scrolled through the text and images.

 “He’s just a boy.”

-“He’s twelve years old, the son the founder of Li Chung construction of Beijing.
+“He’s thirteen years old, the son of the founder of Li Chung construction of Beijing.
 They built the $4 billion People’s Tower in Hong Kong and laid the fiber for their social credit spying network.”

 “Is that the building with the sickle and hammer footprint?”

 “No, you’re thinking of the Revolution Center.
 I’m sure you’ve seen it.
-It’s the two hundred story building topped with a thousand-foot gilded statue of a peasant charging towards Japan with a bayonet.”
+It’s the two hundred story building topped with a five-hundred-foot tall, gilded statue of a peasant charging towards Japan with a bayonet.”

-“The Chung family has close ties to the party, there.”
+“The Chung family has very close ties to the party, there.”

 “He’s a goofy-looking little Chinaman…” the president remarked.
 Bucky glanced at Hab who cringed.
 “This seems like a slam dunk to me.
 We go to the UN and tell them there’s been a mix up.
 We tell them that this Wang Chung kid got issued an ID by mistake.”